buturliay/buturliay.github.io/README.md

-# my portfolio
+# My Portfolio

-about me, projects, and contact information
+Includes an about me section, a brief overview of some of my projects, and ways to get in contact.